filcherock/FavoRit-Code/README.md

 - [License](#license)

 # About the project
 FavoRit Code is a source code editor developed by Filcher for Windows and Linux.
 It's positioned as a simple yet powerful code editor for a variety of tasks, from writing console programs to creating cloud applications.
 It supports syntax highlighting, Git support, and other features.
 FavoRit Code is also easy to customize.
 The documentation includes a dedicated section for creating your own theme, custom syntax highlighting, and more.
-The program is distributed under the license of the State Scientific Institution General Public License v3.0.
+The program is distributed under the license of the GNU General Public License v3.0.

 # Program function
-Below is a tree of functions that are available in Favorite Code as of the last update.
+Below is a tree of functions that are available in FavoRit Code as of the last update.
 - Working with files
 - Syntax highlighting
 - Line numbering